Mexico looks for U.S. help as AstraZeneca admits Latin American vaccine delay

 Reuters reported on Thursday that Pfizer will ship doses made in its U.S. plant to Mexico for the first time.

-Reporting by Dave Graham; Additional reporting by Adriana Barrera and Lizbeth Diaz; Editing by Leslie Adler Editing by Bill Berkrot and Grant McCool
+Reporting by Dave Graham; Additional reporting by Adriana Barrera and Lizbeth Diaz; Editing by Bill Berkrot, Grant McCool and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.